virantha/bricknil/README.rst

 everything attached to this hub.
 Speaking of which, because we'll be wanting to control the train motor connected to this hub, we'd better attach it to the code like so::

-   from bluebrick.hub import PoweredUpHub from bluebrick.sensor import TrainMotor
+   from bricknil.hub import PoweredUpHub from bricknil.sensor import TrainMotor

    @attach(TrainMotor, name='motor')
    class Train(PoweredUpHub):